The Language Firm

 K-12 Oversight

 Which federal agencies share compliance oversight over your district?
-Stay on top of policy movement.
+Stay on top of the policy movement that matters for your district.

 Every AI tool your district adopted this year created a compliance file that someone has to own.
-If no one reviewed the vendor agreement, mapped the data flow, or signed the attestation page, that file is empty.
-When a federal monitor, a parent, or a board member asks to see it, "empty" is the answer.
+If no one read the vendor language forensically, mapped the data flow, or signed the attestation page, that file is empty.
+We apply The Forensic Read™ to fill it.

-The Clarifier.
+The Clarifier Workshop.
 Three sessions.
-Your team leaves knowing how to read vendor language, evaluate tools against pedagogy, and identify the governance gaps no one told them to look for.
+Your team leaves knowing how to read vendor language and identify the governance gaps no one told them to look for.

 The Watchlist Subscription.
-Weekly monitoring of your live tool inventory for incidents and contract drift.
+Weekly monitoring of your live tool inventory for incidents and contract drift, with quarterly Drift Audits at the highest tier.

 FAQs